kizniche/Mycodo/3.5/README.md

 # Mycodo 3.5-beta (experimental)

 This is an experimental branch of mycodo.
-Unless I have been in direct contact with you regarding testing of this branch, I will not be providing technical support for any issues with this version.
-Instead, I recommend you check out the v3.0 stable branch.
+It is undergoing constant changes and may or may not work at any time (although it has matured somewhat and is relatively stable at the moment).
+If you are looking for a stable version, I recommend you check out the [v3.0 branch](https://github.com/kizniche/Mycodo/tree/master/3.0).

 ## Progress

+- [X] Added Feature: Image time-lapse
+- [X] Added Feature: Both up and down PID regulation
+- [X] Added Feature: Log parsing (40%-70% speed increase in graph-generation)
+- [X] Added Sensor: K30 CO<sub>2</sub> sensor
+- [X] Added Sensor: DS18B20 temperature sensor
-- [X] Change configuration storage (from config file to SQLite database)
+- [X] New configuration storage (from config file to SQLite database)
-- [X] Change login authentication (from MySQL to SQLite database)
+- [X] New login authentication (from MySQL to SQLite database)
-- [X] Add log parsing (40%-70% speed increase in graph generation)
-- [X] K30 CO2 sensor support
-- [X] DS18B20 Temperature sensor support
-- [X] Both up and down pid regulation
-- [X] Timelapse
 - [ ] More graph options (y-axis min/max, select sensors to be graphed)
 - [ ] Email notification or audible alarm during critical failure or condition (working on)
+- [ ] Convert time-lapse images to video
+- [ ] Barometric Pressure sensor support
-- [ ] O2 sensor support
+- [ ] O<sub>2</sub> sensor support
 - [ ] Set electrical current draw of each device and prevent exceeding total current limit with different combinations of devices on
 - [ ] HDR Photo creation (capture series of photos at different ISOs and combine) (Initial testing was slow: 3 photos = 15 minutes processing)